 Our School U theme is gorgeous as all getout.
 But that doesn’t mean you have to stop playing beach volleyball, barbecuing in the back yard, or catching fireflies to buckle down and get serious about back-to-school!
-These features will rock your summer pics and kick off great graphics and non-school projects year-round.
+These school photo effects will rock your summer pics and kick off great graphics and non-school projects year-round.

 We’re incredibly proud to offer a slew of exclusive, custom overlays, by illustrator Jordan Kay.
 These hand-drawn lovelies show off Jordan’s unique linework style and a nostalgic nod to education through the ages.
 For a peek at what inspired our designers for this theme, check out our School Inspiration board on Pinterest, and get ready to smile.

 Check out all the different looks you can create with School U content and effects in our photo editor…

 Make your subway art, Pinterest quote pins, and blog graphics insanely on-trend with this popular look.
 You can add some of your own custom doodles using the Draw tool (Effects tab).
 If you want a more sophisticated look, drop titles into Engraved Banners (main Overlays tab), and add lots of Garnishes and Flourishes.

 - Chalkboard backgrounds: Boards texture

 - Pencil Pete, Eraser Dust, and Sketch Block fonts

 - School bus, apple, pencil: School Supplies overlays

 - Dashed line: Dashed & Lined graphic

 Editing tips: To make a chalkboard background, apply the Boards texture across any photograph; set the blend mode to “Normal” and the fade to zero (notice we also have chalkboard as a Shape-it overlay, too).
 If you’re using two-color overlays, be sure to make one color white and the other transparent.

 This look evokes the kind of doodly, scribbly notes that we would, um, never have passed in class when we were in school. *cough* *morning detention* You can use it for scrapbook pages, classroom signs, and texture-rich, touchable blog graphics.

 - Paper background: Paper texture (also available as a Shape-It overlay)

 - Paper airplane and Sharpie pen: School Supplies overlay

 - Graph paper: Paper texture